-The Most Important Thing That Counts in Investing - Safal Niveshak
+Letter to A Young Investor #10: The Most Important Thing That Counts in Investing - Safal Niveshak

 In the broader scheme of this Universe, even when I look at an unimportant field like investing, I find that investors who have done wonders for themselves are the ones who have displayed strong character at various points in their investment lifetimes.

-By the way, I am not talking about those who have done well over the past few years (thanks to a genial market environment) because they have not yet been tested for the strength of their characters, but of those who have stood the test of time over more than a decade.
+Markets rise and fall.
+Fads come and go.
+But the investors who endure, who compound wealth quietly over decades, are the ones who display strong character in the face of uncertainty, failure, and temptation.

-The thing about character is that no book or course can teach you on this, though very few of them talk about how you can gradually build it.
-Ben Graham’s The Intelligent Investor is one of them.
+Now, the thing about character is that no book or course can teach you on this, though very few of them talk about how you can gradually build it.
+Ben Graham’s The Intelligent Investor is one of them, which I highly recommend you read as you start your investing journey.
 Seth Klarman’s Margin of Safety is another.
 Philip Fisher’s Common Stocks Uncommon Profits is the third.
 And then you have Howard Marks’ memos and Warren Buffett’s letters to shareholders.
 Most of other stuff written on investing through the years, including this blog, is just commentary.

-Anyways, if I were to draw down the lessons I have learned from these books and from watching successful investors on building a strong character required to do well in investing, here are five traits that stand out –
+Anyways, if I were to draw down the lessons I have learned from these books and from watching successful investors on building a strong character required to do well in investing, here are five traits that stand out.
+Let me walk you through them.

 1. HUMILITY, especially intellectual.